-(a) Texas Online is a project of the TexasOnline Authority, a state entity charged with establishing a common electronic infrastructure through which state agencies and local governments may electronically send and receive documents and required payments.

-(b) To become registered to electronically file documents, filers must follow registration procedures outlined by TexasOnline.
-The procedure can be accessed from TexasOnline's website at "www.texasonline.com."

-(c) Filers do not electronically file documents directly with the district clerk.
-Rather, filers indirectly file a document with the district clerk by electronically transmitting the document to an electronic filing service provider (EFSP) which then electronically transmits the document to TexasOnline which then electronically transmits the document to the district clerk.
-A filer filing or serving a document must have a valid account with an EFSP and with TexasOnline.

-(d) Consistent with standards promulgated by the Judicial Committee on Information Technology (JCIT), TexasOnline will specify the permissible formats for documents that will be electronically filed and electronically served.

-(e) Filers who electronically file documents will pay regular filing fees to the district clerk indirectly through TexasOnline by a method set forth by TexasOnline.
+- (a) Texas Online is a project of the Texas Department of Information Resources, a state entity charged with establishing a common electronic infrastructure through which state agencies and local governments may electronically send and receive documents and required payments. - (b) To become registered to electronically file documents, filers must follow registration procedures outlined by TexasOnline.
+The procedure can be accessed from TexasOnline's website at "www.texasonline.com." - (c) Filers do not electronically file documents directly with the District or County Clerk.
+Rather, filers indirectly file a document with the District or County Clerk by electronically transmitting the document to an electronic filing service provider (EFSP) which then electronically transmits the document to TexasOnline which then electronically transmits the document to the District or County Clerk.
+A filer filing or serving a document must have a valid account with an EFSP and with TexasOnline. - (d) Consistent with standards promulgated by the Judicial Committee on Information Technology (JCIT), TexasOnline will specify the permissible formats for documents that will be electronically filed and electronically served. - (e) Filers who electronically file documents will pay regular filing fees to the District or County Clerk indirectly through TexasOnline by a method set forth by TexasOnline.

-(f) An EFSP may charge filers a convenience fee to electronically file documents.
-This fee will be in addition to regular filing fees.

-(g) TexasOnline will charge filers a convenience fee to electronically file documents.
-This fee will be in addition to regular filing fees and will be in an amount not to exceed the amount approved by the TexasOnline Authority.

-(h) The district clerk may charge filers a convenience fee to electronically file documents.
+- (f) An EFSP may charge filers a convenience fee to electronically file documents.
+This fee will be in addition to regular filing fees. - (g) TexasOnline will charge filers a convenience fee to electronically file documents.
+This fee will be in addition to regular filing fees and will be in an amount not to exceed the amount approved by the Texas Department of Information Resources. - (h) The District or County Clerk may charge filers a convenience fee to electronically file documents.
 This fee will be in addition to regular filing fees, credit card fees, or other fees.